 Only if it were as direct and straightforward as that, I would have gotten a cubicle by now after hunting for the past 2months.

 Update on the Horrific Apartment Search

 Just this past week I’ve had to settle badly and hugely on apartment choice and budget.
 For the sake of accelerating the searches and having unbounded options, I decided to expand the sampling house search space to accommodate a 2bedroom option.

 This increased my budget by 25%, which in-turn increased the overall budget by that much.
 That is a lot.
 Almost a N100,000 ($300) extra to the original budget is astronomical for me!
 Especially the case where the extra house wouldn’t serve a unique purpose, but only induce more budget on maintenance.

 Now seeing as I had come to a hasty season of my house search (10days left before rent expiration), I made a good and bad wild decision on the last working day of the past week.

 The only place I inspected recently that I thought had a fair chance, I immediately made a financial commitment on it, pending how pronto the agent could provide a better place before the next 4days, as per the grand move transition plan.
 The payment I made was about 42% of the overall house budget.

 In one light, this move is good because I get to reserve the seemly place from other buyers.
 Agent 201, make a quick sweep and secure the perimeter!
 Sir, yessir!
 The problem with available places around here is, if a place is decent enough, availability will only hold for hours.

 One minute you’re told there’s a place open for house seeing.
 You make yourself ready and you go to inspect.
-You like the place.
-You make a call to your actual real estate agent about your resolution.
+You find that you like the place.
+Then you make a call to your actual real estate agent about your resolution.
 Only to be told the place has been paid for and you don’t understand how that could have happened since you just left the “available” site only less than an hour ago.